GluuFederation/docs-oxd-prod/3.0.1/sources/plugin/wordpress/index.md

 ### General

 #### Server Settings
-In the server settings section of the plugin configuration page you will need to enter some information about your OP, your oxd server, and where you want to redirect users after logout.
+In the server settings section of the plugin configuration page you will need to enter information about your OP, your oxd server, and where you want to redirect users after logout.

 A short description of each field follows:

 1. URI of the OpenID Provider: Insert the URI of the OpenID Connect Provider here.
 If you are using Google as your OP, this will simply be `https://accounts.google.com`.
 If you are using another OP it will be something like `https://idp.example.com`.

-2. Custom URI after logout: Insert a link to where you want users to land once they log out of the WordPress site, for instance `https://example.com/thank-you`.
-If you don't have a preset logout page, we recommend simply entering the URL of your website homepage.
+2. Custom URI after logout: Provide a URL for a landing page to redirect users after logout of the WP site, for instance `https://example.com/thank-you`.
+If you don't have a preferred logout page we recommend simply entering your website homepage URL.
 If you leave this field blank the user will see the default logout page presented by WordPress.

 3. oxd port: Enter the oxd-server port, which you can find in your `oxd-server/conf/oxd-conf.json` file.